DrSpaniel/RockPaperChess/README.md

 # RockPaperChess
 unity project about rock paper chess

-basic idea:
-- 5x3 board, with rook queen rook with 3 pawns on each side.
+TODO

+- make working prototypes for rock paper scissors

+- and 5x3 chess
+- rook, queen, pawns

-- anytime a piece gets taken then a rock paper scissors game is played. the winner takes the opponents position and continues their turn
+when a piece takes, the scene changes to a rock paper scissors. whoever is victorious if now their turn, and takes the place of the opponent's piece.

+this allows for a potential "unfair" game where the winner only plays for an entire round.